-- If the complaint is not resolved at the division dean level, the division dean will refer the student to the grievance officer. - If a complaint involves the issue of discrimination or harassment, the grievance officer will direct the student to pursue Board Policy 2002 (Governing Board Policy for the Investigation and Resolution of Complaints of Unlawful Discrimination). - If the complaint is not grievable, the grievance officer, John Wade, GA 90, will direct the student to the appropriate manager. - If the grievance officer finds the student complaint grieveable after reviewing the student documentation, the grievance committee will be notified in order to schedule a date for a hearing.
-Examples of grieveable actions include, but are not limited to, the violation of: right to confidential
+- If the complaint is not resolved at the division dean level, the division dean will refer the student to the grievance officer, the Dean of Enrollment Services. - If a complaint involves the issue of discrimination or harassment, the grievance officer will direct the student to pursue Board Policy 2002 (Governing Board Policy for the Investigation and Resolution of Complaints of Unlawful Discrimination). - If the complaint is not grievable, the grievance officer, John Wade, GA 90, will direct the student to the appropriate - If the grievance officer finds the student complaint grievable after reviewing the student documentation, the grievance committee will be notified in order to schedule a date for a hearing.
+Examples of grievable actions include, but are not limited to, the violation of: right to confidential records, right

-- records, right of free and unrestricted expression, right to file a grievance/complaint, right to view campus crime statistics, freedom of assembly, etc. - The grievance committee meets when necessary to hear complaints involving disputed grades, contents of records or other unresolved issues.
-The committee hears the complaint, deliberates and makes a recommendation. - A. Membership of the grievance committee is as follows: - Three members of the Academic Senate Sub Committee, Student Services Committee, one of whom will serve as chairperson; - The grievance officer (resource person); - · Classified staff representative; - · Student representative; - Dean/Manager (not the involved division); - B. Timeline and procedures for formal grievance process: - The grievance committee will be convened within thirty (30) days of receipt of the student grievance form.
+- of free and unrestricted expression, right to file a grievance/ complaint, right to view campus crime statistics, freedom of assembly, etc. - The grievance committee meets when necessary to hear complaints involving disputed grades, contents of records or other unresolved issues.
+The committee hears the complaint, deliberates and makes a recommendation. - A. Membership of the grievance committee is as follows: - Three members of the Academic Senate Sub Committee, Student Services Committee, one of whom will serve as chairperson; - The grievance officer (resource person); - Classified staff representative; - · Student representative; - Dean/Manager (not the involved division); - B. Timeline and procedures for formal grievance process: - The grievance committee will be convened within thirty (30) instructional days of receipt of the student grievance form.
+If the appeal is filed in the summer, the 30 days will apply subject to the availability of the parties involved.
 Prior to the meeting of the grievance committee, the grievance officer will collect documentation from the student grieving, as well as from the instructor.
-This documentation will be distributed to all committee members no later than three (3) working days prior to the meeting. - While no attorneys are to be present at the grievance committee, both student and instructor may bring one representative to the grievance committee meeting. - · Grievance committee meetings will be taped. - Both student and instructor will be present during the grievance committee meeting. - C. Format of the grievance committee meeting is as follows: - The intent of the meeting is to clarify the issues and facts of the situation.
+This documentation will be distributed to all committee members no later than three (3) working days prior to the meeting. - While no attorneys are to be present at the grievance committee, both student and instructor may bring one representative to the grievance committee meeting. - Grievance committee meetings will be taped. - Both student and instructor will be present during the grievance committee meeting. - C. Format of the grievance committee meeting is as follows: - The intent of the meeting is to clarify the issues and facts of the situation.
 It is not intended to be adversarial in nature. - Student grades given by an instructor are final "in the absence of mistake, fraud, bad faith, or incompetency" (Education Code, 76224 (a). - The meeting will begin with the student's presentation of the issue.
-The committee will ask the student questions to clarify the issues. - The instructor will address and answer questions from the committee to clarify the issues.

-- When all presentations and questions have been completed, the student and the instructor will be invited to leave.
-The grievance committee will deliberate and decide upon a recommendation regarding the issue. - The chairperson and the grievance committee will forward the recommendation of the committee to the vice president. - The vice president notifies the student and the instructor of the final decision within five (5) working days of receiving the recommendation of the grievance committee.
+The committee will ask the student questions to clarify the issues. - The instructor will address and answer questions from the committee to clarify the issues. - When all presentations and questions have been completed, the student and the instructor will be invited to leave.
+The grievance committee will deliberate and decide upon a recommendation regarding the issue. - The chairperson and the grievance committee will forward the recommendation of the committee to the vice president of student services. - The vice president of student services notifies the student and the instructor of the final decision within five (5) working days of receiving the recommendation of the grievance committee.